99 B-Line: History

 As the fair bulk of the route's riders are students at UBC, the introduction of the U-Pass in 2003, a discounted bus pass for university students, put even more strain on the route's resources.
 A peak-hour B-Line route called the #99 Special was introduced in 2004, featuring non-stop service to UBC during the morning rush hours and to Broadway station during evening rush hours.
 This route's "non-stop" moniker was revoked in 2005 to supply more stops along the corridor, and was discontinued completely in January 2006 to make way for a new route that is about as fast as the #99 Special, the #84, which operates from UBC to the new VCC–Clark station.
 This new route is supposed to take some pressure off the 99 B-Line.
 Additionally, curb lanes on Broadway have been converted into bus lanes for rush-hour periods.

 On June 25, 2007, the 99 B-Line route became the first route in the TransLink system to allow passengers with valid proof of payment to board using any of the three doors at any stop.
 To facilitate this, the bus driver controls the operation of all three doors at each of the stops.
 Passengers who are paying cash must board through the front door.
 Fare Enforcement is carried out by Transit Security Officers.
 Transit Security Officers may board the bus at any time to conduct a Fare Inspection.
 Passengers without valid fare could be removed from the bus or fined.

 With the rest of the B-Line routes having been rebranded as RapidBus in January 2020, it was decided to keep the 99 B-Line unchanged instead of including it in the rebranding as the Millennium Line Broadway extension will be replacing the eastern section of the 99 B-Line.
-The extension will include 6 stations running from VCC-Clark station to Arbutus Street, where the truncated service will continue from a new bus loop.
+The extension will include six stations running from VCC–Clark station to Arbutus Street, where the truncated service will continue from a new bus loop.
 These changes left the 99 B-Line as the only B-Line still in service.

+The 99 B-Line was the busiest bus route in Translink's network in 2024, with over 10 million total boardings.